shalomfriss/define/README.md

 # define
+Simple dictionary definition from the command line.

+# install
-Simple dictionary definition from the command line compile on your own, or download the binary and place either in your bin directory or somewhere and add the path to your .bash_profile
+compile on your own, or download the binary and place either in your bin directory or somewhere and add the path to your .bash_profile